rquadri/castle/gg.md

- * Since this type of rule-based system would (at least initially) be set up by hand, it is difficult to imagine how to optimize it in an algorithmic way once feedback data become avaible.
+ * Since this type of rule-based system would (at least initially) be set up by hand, it is difficult to imagine how to optimize it in an algorithmic way once feedback data become available.

  * It is not flexible -- related to the previous point, this type of system is not very flexible or generalizable.
 Castle, which has